victorfeijo/chess95/docs/CONTRIBUTING.md

 ## Deployment

-Chess 95 is currently beeing deployed to Heroku.
+Chess 95 is currently being deployed to Heroku.
 Feel free to try any other cloud provider of your choice, AEboilerplate was built to be deployed anywhere.

 ### Setting up your Heroku application